Federalist No. 21

 Federalist No. 21, written by Alexander Hamilton, highlights the defects in the Articles of Confederation.
-It was published on December 12, 1787 under the pseudonym Publius, the name under which all The Federalist papers were published.
+It was first published by The Independent Journal (New York) on December 12, 1787 under the pseudonym Publius, the name under which all The Federalist papers were published.
 It is titled "Other Defects of the Present Confederation", and explains how the Articles of Confederation failed in 3 ways: by not giving the government enough power to enforce its laws, that the states do not have a guarantee of their rights, and how the states can simply ignore the tax quotas set by the government.

 Background

 During the 1780s, as the problems of the Articles of Confederation became apparent, two schools of thought emerged.
 One was the Federalist party, which wanted a strong general government that could unite all of the independent states to protect America from invasion from other countries and from people and groups inside the country who might protest or rebel.
 With the strong general government of the new constitution, Congress would be able to pass and actually enforce laws and policies around the country.
 The other party, the anti-federalists, wanted the opposite, a weak general government that had little influence or power over the states, and counted among their supporters Thomas Jefferson, who wrote the Declaration of Independence.

 The Federalist Papers are 85 individual articles written by John Jay, Alexander Hamilton, and James Madison and were intended for the people of New York.
 The purpose of these papers was to convince the states to ratify the United States Constitution by pointing out the flaws in the Articles of Confederation.
 Jay, Hamilton, and Madison all addressed various issues in the articles, mainly Hamilton writing the majority of them.